philipbelesky/groundhog/site/about.md

 ---
 layout:     page
 title:      About Groundhog
+meta:       info about this plugin and wiki
 ---

 ### Introduction